Deploying RHEL 9 on Google Cloud Platform

 ) and Forbidden Signature database (dbx

-) by using these keys. - Platform Key database (PK): A self-signed single key database to establish trust between the RHEL instance and the cloud service provider.
-It also updates KEK database.
+) by using these keys. - Platform Key database (PK): A self-signed single-key database to establish trust between the VM firmware and the cloud platform.
+The PK also updates the KEK database.

 -